-All assets and liabilities have been classified as current or non-current as per the Company's normal operating cycle (twelve months) and other criteria set out in the Schedule III to the Act b) Property, Plant and Equipment (including Capital work-in-Progress)
+All assets and liabilities have been classified as current or non-current as per the Company's normal operating cycle (twelve months) and other criteria set out in the Schedule III to the Act.

+b) Property, Plant and Equipment (including Capital work-in-Progress)

+Freehold land is carried at historical cost.
 Property, plant and equipment are stated at cost less accumulated depreciation and impairment losses, if any.
-Cost includes purchase price and expenditures directly attributable to bringing assets into working condition for its intended use.
-Freehold land and capital work in progress are carried at cost, less accumulated impairment losses, if any.
+Cost includes purchase price and expenditures directly attributable to bringing them into working condition for its intended use.
+Freehold land and capital work in progress are carried at cost, less accumulated impairment losses, if any are not depreciated.

 Subsequent cost are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
-The carrying amount of any component accounted for as a separate asset is derecognized when replaced.
-All other repairs and maintenance expenses are charged to the Statement of Profit and Loss during the reporting period in which they are incurred.
+The carrying amount of any component accounted for as a separate asset is derecognised when replaced.
+All other repairs and maintenance expenses are charged to the Statement of Profit or Loss during the reporting period in which they are incurred.

-Depreciation on property, plant and equipment is provided under the straight line method over the useful lives of assets as prescribed in Schedule II to the Act, and management believes that useful life of assets are same as those prescribed in Schedule II to the Act.
+Depreciation on Property, plant and equipments is provided under the straight line method over the useful lives of assets as prescribed in Schedule II to the Companies Act 2013 ("Act"), and management believes that useful life of assets are same as those prescribed in Schedule II to the Act.

-The residual values are not more than 5% of the original cost of the asset.
+The residual values are not more than 5% of the Original cost of the asset.
 The assets residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.

-Gain or losses arising from derecognisation of property, plant and equipment are measured as difference between the net disposal proceeds and the carrying amount of the assets and are recognized in the Statement of Profit and Loss when the asset is derecognized.
+Gain or losses arising from derecognisation of Property, plant and equipment are measured as difference between the net disposal proceeds and the carrying amount of the assets and are recognized in the statement of profit and loss when the asset is derecognised.